acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 ...

-So, anyway, hang in there, I'll update this post as soon as I get to it :D
+So, anyway, hang in there, I'll update this post whenever (hopefully some day) I get to it :D